jhong70/SEA/README.md

 	- Need to implement
 		- Event creation (publishing from server and subscribing from client)
 		- UI forms for inputting new events

+To run the project you need to install Meteor.js.
+Go to Meteor.com and find instructions to do this.
+1. From your command line or terminal (Meteor works in OSX but I'm not sure about Windows) cd into the project directory.
+2. Now type meteor
+	(this will run the project under http://localhost:3000.
+Open your browser and enter that address to check.
+Note that the login system is set up to only work for http://sea.meteor.com.
+This is defined by those APIs.
+To test correctly you need to deploy the project to sea.meteor.com.
+No ssh or ftp client is necessary to do this.
+Look below)
+3. Open a new terminal tab or window.
+4. type meteor deploy sea.meteor.com
+5. Note that this will replace whatever is on there..
+Just let everyone know when you deploy.
+I wouldn't deploy if its not necessary.
+For example, I need to deploy to test the login system but UI changes should be done under localhost please...
+6. When you make changes to the files in the project, the website or localhost should automatically refresh.
+This is also another powerful aspect of Meteor and convenient..

 File Descriptions:

 	-index.html